-As a convenience, caml/mlvalues.h defines the macros Val_unit, Val_false and Val_true to refer to (), false and true.
+As a convenience, caml/mlvalues.h defines the macros Val_unit, Val_false, Val_true and Val_emptylist to refer to (), false, true and [].

 The following example illustrates the assignment of integers and block tags to constructors:

 As an optimization, unboxable concrete data types are represented specially; a concrete data type is unboxable if it has exactly one constructor and this constructor has exactly one argument.
 Unboxable concrete data types are represented in the same ways as unboxable record types: see the description in section 22.3.2.